When you're first considering creating an online course, one factor many people are unsure about is how much it'll cost to do.

 You can use shared hosting from a website host like Siteground at first until your site is getting thousands of views per day.
 They usually have introductory pricing as low as $3 per month for the first year, and then renew at about $12 per month for an entry-level plan.

 You might want to buy a premium theme for your website, which will be a one-time cost of about $50.
 Or you can make do with one of the many free website themes out there.

-Instead of piecing together a video and web hosting solution yourself, you might just want to pay a fee to have your course delivered using an online course platform like Teachable.
+Instead of piecing together a video and web hosting solution yourself, you might just want to pay a fee to have your course delivered using an online course platform like Teachable, Thinkfic or Kajabi..

-Some of these platforms offer free plans that include web and video hosting, payment processing, and customer support, or you may need to upgrade to paid plans to get all the features you need.
+Teachable offers a free plan that includes web and video hosting, payment processing, and customer support, or you may need to upgrade to paid plans to get all the features you need.
 Paid plans start at around $350/year.

 Email marketing is an important part of your online course marketing.

 If you've already got a following, you can use email marketing to let your existing audience know when you release a course.

 Or you can collect emails of current students to let them know when your next course is available.

 The cheapest email marketing option to start with is a free MailChimp account.
 Their free plan includes up to 2,000 email subscribers and 12,000 emails you can send per month.

 However if you're serious about your online courses, I'd consider using a more premium email marketing service like Convertkit where you can pay a monthly fee based on your number of subscribers as your email list grows (read more here about why I recommend Convertkit for online courses).